-When an individual purchases a share in a racehorse or a stallion, or a stallion nomination for their broodmare – in fact whenever you welcome a new customer to your business – we strongly recommend you collect specific personal details and verify the accuracy of those details.
+When an individual purchases a share in a racehorse or a stallion, or a stallion nomination for their broodmare – in fact whenever you welcome a new customer to your business – we recommend you collect specific personal details and verify the accuracy of those details.

-We believe this process helps protect the integrity of your business and our industry, and aids the debt recovery process if required.
+This process helps protect the integrity of your business and our industry, and aids the debt recovery process if required.

 Why verify a buyer’s identity?